UH Med Now

 The study, though small, involved a drug already on the market for Crohn’s Disease and Irritable Bowel Syndrome and the lead researcher at New York’s Mount Sinai says it is a significant outcome.

-UH John A. Burns School of Medicine (JABSOM) Tropical Medicine investigators Ivo N. SahBandar, Eun-young Park, Michael Corley and Lishomwa Ndhlovu helped analyze data for Mt.
-Sinai.
+UH John A. Burns School of Medicine (JABSOM) Tropical Medicine investigators Ivo N. SahBandar, Eun-young Park, Michael Corley and Lishomwa Ndhlovu helped analyze data for Mount Sinai.

 The drug trial results using venolizumab (sold by the brand name Entyvio) to counter HIV in the gut was published October 3, 2018 in the prestigious journal SCIENCE Translational Medicine.

-The full interview video from lead scientists at Mt.
-Sinai is courtesy of the Icahn School of Medicine:
+The full interview video from lead scientists at Mount Sinai is courtesy of the Icahn School of Medicine: